What is the Life Safety Grant Program?

 Applications are first reviewed by a review panel consisting of the Chief Building Official, Fire Marshal, and an Economic Development Representative.
 Following the panels review, the application will be scheduled for review and final determination by the Bryan City Council.
 Please be aware that in an effort to assist as many applicants as possible with the limited program funds available, the City of Bryan can make no guarantee that all submitted requests will be funded.

 Who can I contact for more information about the Life Safety Grant?

-For more information or to schedule a pre-application meeting, contact Stephanie Doland at firstname.lastname@example.org or (979) 209-5030.
+For more information about the program please contact Katie Williams, Staff Planner at firstname.lastname@example.org or call (979) 209-5030.